yetissezgin/TestingTinderLikeButton/README.md

 Before running this file,  make sure that your internet and location are on.

-Moreover, you have to modify a few things with regards to devices properties ;
+Moreover, you have to modify a few things with regards to device properties ;

 In CommonMethods.java, these parts must be changed with the properties of your phone;